 Stop 5.
 We could have spent the rest of the afternoon at the meadow, such was the abundance of butterflies but we decided to move on.
-At our second meadow we found our first Pearly Heath and also more Duke of Burgundy and Small Blue.
+At our second meadow we found our first Pearly Heaths and also more Duke of Burgundy and Small Blue.
 Julian discovered a few spikes of Platanthera chlorantha (Greater Butterfly Orchid), differentiated from Lesser Butterfly Orchid by its divergent pollinia.
-Continuing along the track, Geoff photographed Weaver's Fritillary, our first of the holiday and Les found Pearl bordered Fritillary.
+Continuing along the track, Geoff photographed Weaver's Fritillary, our first of the holiday and Les found our first Pearl bordered Fritillary.

-After a quick drink of fruit juice and an apricot or tangerine, we set off in the direction of Vernet, since we wanted to get back to our hotel early in time to freshen up for dinner in Villefranche.
+After a quick drink of fruit juice and a fresh apricot or tangerine, we set off in the direction of Vernet, wanting to get back to our hotel early in time to freshen up for dinner in Villefranche.
 The town is an impressive UNESCO heritage site and we dined splendidly at L'Echougette, an excellent restaurant located near the Spanish Gate.

-Day 4, Sunday 24th May: Aude
+Day 4, Sunday 24th May: Aude and Rebenty Gully.

-We made a slightly earlier start after breakfast, due to the longer drive through the mountains.
-Conditions at the start of the day were good, with temperatures beginning at 16°C. As we approached Mosset, the walled town which appears to grow out of the hillside, we saw a Peregrine flying towards the 'Citadel'.
+We made a slightly earlier than start this morning after breakfast, due to the longer drive through the mountains.
+Conditions at the start of the day were good, with the thermometer reading 16°C. As we approached Mosset, the walled town which appears to grow out of the hillside, we saw a Peregrine flying towards the 'Citadel'.

 Stop 1.
 Driving slowly and scanning the verges as we went, we noticed some colourful roadside flowers and made a quick stop, finding both yellow and red forms of Elderflower Orchid.
-Our two ladies - Anne and Rose - were delighted with these.
+Our two ladies - Anne and Rose - were delighted to see these.

 Stop 2.
-We made another stop at around 1000m for more orchids - this time finding Bird's Nest and Early Purple - as well as some beautiful Aquilegias of a deep blue hue.
+At around 1,000m we found more orchids - this time Bird's Nest and Early Purple - as well as some beautiful Aquilegias of an incredibly vivid deep blue hue.
 As we moved along the road, a pair of Honey Buzzards glided across in front of us, their small heads and striped tails easily visible.
 Nick was soon following Mazarine Blue, and not far away, Wall Brown was seen.